mrbehrens48/RUDER_MBOT_RL/README.md

 2) microrobot environment (Python)
 3) arduino microcontroller code (C++), run on an Arduino STEMtera
 4) modified libraby for stacking two Pololu motor controllers

+### Contact:

+If you have any questions or find any bugs, please file a github issue or contact me:
+Michael Behrens: mrb157[at]pitt[dot]edu